torch-core/tep-vault-standard/tep-vault.md

 ### Mitigation of Donation Attacks

-**Rationale**: No donation attacks per design, as transfers require valid payloads to update `totalAssets`.
-Direct transfers without payloads are ignored.
-Issues arise only if rates are off-chain calculated from balances—in such cases, vaults should avoid relying on direct balance checks to prevent manipulation.
+**Rationale**: No donation attacks per design, as transfers require valid payloads and will not update the vault's storage.
+Direct transfers without valid payloads are ignored, preventing manipulation.

 ### Gas Estimation for Developer Experience